-DOE concludes that this final rule is consistent with these principles.
-Specifically, this final rule sets forth voluntary procedures for DOE coordination of Federal authorizations for the siting of interstate electric transmission facilities.
-Therefore, any additional costs associated with the implementation of the rule will primarily impact Federal implementing agencies.
-However, as described in section III.C., because the rule seeks to streamline the IIP process, additional costs to Federal Agencies may actually be minimized or costs may be reduced.
-As discussed below, DOE will attempt to characterize the effect of this regulation on Federal Agencies as part of its retrospective review efforts.
-Additionally actions taken by this rule to coordinate information and agency communication before applications for Federal authorizations are submitted to Federal agencies for review and consideration may help reduce application review and decision-making timelines thereby potentially benefiting applicants as well as the Federal government.
-Because use of the IIP Process is voluntary, DOE further expects that the project proponent requesting assistance has made the calculation that the request was in the best interests of the project proponent.
+DOE concludes that this proposed rule is consistent with these principles.
+Specifically, this proposed rule sets forth voluntary procedures for DOE coordination of Federal Authorizations for the siting of interstate electric transmission facilities.
+As described in section III.C., therefore, the costs of the rule will impact Federal agencies.
+Among the benefits expected from this proposed rule, actions taken to coordinate information and agency communication before applications for Federal Authorizations are submitted to Federal agencies for review and consideration would help reduce application review and decision-making timelines.
+Because use of the proposed IIP Process is voluntary, DOE further expects that the Project Proponent requesting assistance has made the calculation that the request was in the best interests of the Project Proponent.
 The request would also help transmission developers determine the likelihood that they would successfully obtain permits, which is necessary to make their proposed project successful in the competitive, regional transmission planning processes.
-As part of its semi-annual retrospective review plan or other performance tracking efforts, DOE will (1) peridocially review the efficacy of the IIP process, including an analysis of how the revised process under this rulemaking has: (a) Improved times to permit approval; (b) streamlined overall process performance, and (c) impacted costs to the Federal government; (2) share the results with the public; and (3) seek and respond to comments from the public, including applicants and other federal agencies on how the process may be improved.

 B. National Environmental Policy Act